nschloe/matlab-guidelines/main.md

 ### Switch statements - 🚿🚿

-\lstinline!switch! statements are in use whenever one would otherwise have to write a conditional statement with several \lstinline!elseif! statements.
+`switch` statements are in use whenever one would otherwise have to write a conditional statement with several `elseif` statements.
 They are also particularly popular when the conditional is a string comparison (see example below).

 ```matlab
 switch pet